trivialsoftware/trivialdb/ReadMe.md

 console.log(user.id === user.name);
 ```

 There are some interesting caveats about specifying primary keys.
-First and foremost: **JBase will not ensure that your
+First and foremost: **TrivialDB will not ensure that your
-keys are unique.** If you attempt to save a model whose primary key overwrites another value, JBase will simply do what
+keys are unique.** If you attempt to save a model whose primary key overwrites another value, TrivialDB will simply do what
 you asked, and overwrite.
-The reason for this is that JBase can't detect the difference between a new insert with a
+The reason for this is that TrivialDB can't detect the difference between a new insert with a
 non-unique primary key, and an update.
 If you are going to use primary keys, it is up to you to ensure uniqueness.

 Additionally, when converting to JSON, the primary key will be duplicated in both the `id` property, and the property